heyyy-sebastian/switch-n-play/readme.md

 - Figure out why none of the titles on the section pgs will center???

 ###NavBar
-- Add color to li for active pg
+- Add color to li for active pg //currently commented out
 - [DONE] Reposition down arrow on mobile sizes
 - [DONE] Color of dropdown box on mobile sizes
 - [DONE] Center SnP title on smaller screen sizes